exosamsi/detrending/README.md

 How to join the exosami organization
 ------------------------------------

+One option is: if you star this repository, I'll add you to the organization.
+Alternatively, if you want to have more fun with git+GitHub:

 * [Join GitHub](https://github.com/)
 * Find the [exosamsi/detrending repo](https://github.com/exosamsi/detrending)
 * Click the "fork" button:

 ![](https://raw.github.com/exosamsi/detrending/master/fork.png)

-* Figure out how to add your name to the members list in this file.
+* Figure out how to add your name to the members list in this file :smile:.
 * Then submit a pull request:

 ![](https://raw.github.com/exosamsi/detrending/master/pull.png)

-*or just star this repository* :smile:.